Brandon Lowe Player Props: Rays vs. Red Sox

-Brandon Lowe, with a slugging percentage of .297 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays against the Boston Red Sox, with Garrett Whitlock on the hill, June 2 at 7:10 PM ET.
+Brandon Lowe, with a slugging percentage of .297 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays versus the Boston Red Sox, with Garrett Whitlock on the mound, June 3 at 1:10 PM ET.

-He hit a home run while going 1-for-4 in his most recent game against the Cubs.
+In his most recent game, he hit a home run while going 1-for-4 against the Cubs.

 Brandon Lowe Game Info & Props vs. the Red Sox